ionlyseespots/ambient-design/README.md

 Ambient is about HTML as a presentation format.
 Design patterns are about defining namespaces for the HTML to live in.
 It works by generating styles for elements, attributes & values.
 And it's the key to unlocking this new approach.

-1. Base fluid design system for HTML5 section elements added.
+1. base grid system for HTML5 section elements added.
 2. Initial Form States added.
 3. Navs are the next priority.